-Transfer funds overseas, debit from your foreign exchange balance and receive foreign funds – all without extra fees.
+Transfer funds overseas, convert SGD to other currencies, debit from your foreign exchange balance and receive foreign funds – all without extra fees.
 Some banks even earn you interest on certain currencies.
 For the DBS Multi-Currency Account, you will earn 0.030% per annum for the first US $10,000.
 It’s a very low interest rate, hence you shouldn’t be moving all your money from your usual savings accounts over.

 Which banks offer multi-currency accounts?

 With Singaporeans travelling more frequently, it’s started to make more sense for some of us to open a multi-currency account.
 Don’t be surprised if you keep seeing advertisements from banks urging you to open a multi-currency account.
 But which one should you choose?
 Here are some choices you can consider.

 With this account, you can access 12 foreign currencies and the Singapore dollar.
 Link your multi-currency account with the DBS Visa Debit Card to access up to 11 foreign currencies with no foreign exchange fees.
 So, you can shop online and travel without worrying about conversion fees.
 If this is your first account with DBS, you don’t need to make an initial deposit when you sign up for this one.
 If you hold an existing DBS Autosave Account, you don’t need to open a new one.
 Simply convert it into a multi-currency account in a couple of easy steps.

 For an eMulti-Currency Autosave (eMCA) account holder, there is no monthly charge.
 For the eMulti-Currency Autosave Plus (eMCA+) account and the Multi-Currency Autosave Plus (MCA+) account, the monthly account fee is S$2 and S$4 respectively.